fedspendingtransparency/usaspending-api/loading_data.md

 **Note:** If the specified submission has already been loaded, this command will delete the existing records first.
 Thus, the `load_submission` command is safe to re-run.

     `python manage.py load_submission [broker submission_id]`

+### Other data loading related commands

+* `python manage.py update_location_usage_flags` - Updates all locations to have proper usage flags.
+This should be run after any set of submission loads to ensure the flags are properly set.

+* `python manage.py load_executive_compensation --all` - Loads executive compensation data for any currently loaded submissions.
+For more information on other options for this command, reference the command's help text.

+* `python manage.py load_subawards --all` - Loads subwards for any currently loaded submissions.
+For more information on other options for this command, reference the command's help text.